lydiatliu/lydiatliu.github.io/writing.md

 * *Modern Haiku* (50:1)
 * *Frogpond* ([41:2](/poems/blackberry.md), 42:1).

-She received the Bain-Swiggett Poetry Prize from Princeton University in 2016, and the Dorothy Rosenberg Memorial Prize in Lyric Poetry from UC Berkeley in 2019.
+She is a recipient of the Bain-Swiggett Poetry Prize from Princeton University (2016), the Dorothy Rosenberg Memorial Prize in Lyric Poetry from UC Berkeley (2019), and the C.D.
+Wright Memorial Scholarship from the [Poetry Program at the Community of Writers](https://communityofwriters.org/workshops/poetry-workshop/) (2020).